A1y0sh4/Summary-of-Communist-Manifesto/README.md

 ##
 The bourgeoisie has played an extremely revolutionary role in history.

-It has destroyed feudal relations and has left no other bond between man and man than bare profit interest, the "cash payment" devoid of feelings.
+It has destroyed feudal relations and has left no other bond between man and man than bare self-interest, the "cash payment" devoid of feelings.
 It has dissolved personal dignity in exchange-value and in its place has put only the freedom of unscrupulous trade.
 It tore the sentimental veil from the family relationship and brought it back to a pure relationship of money.

 Since the birth of large-scale industry and the world market, it has agglomerated the population, centralized the means of production and concentrated property in a few hands.
 The necessary consequence of this has been political centralization: provinces with different interests, laws, governments, and tariffs have been forced together into one nation.
 The bourgeoisie finally conquered exclusive political dominance in the modern representative state.
 ##